TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 Additionnaly, it replaces the patched `nouveau` drivers package by the original one available on the APT Repository.
-If you used the official binary drivers, you have to reinstall them manually.
+If you used the official binary drivers before, you have to reinstall them manually.

 Because it uninstalls the patched kernel packages, you should reboot your computer after uninstall finished.